Evin Ahmad: Early life

 Ahmad was born on 8 June 1990 in Stockholm.
 She grew up in the Akalla district, where she lived for 22 years.
-Her parents are Kurdish with her mother being from Afrin, Syria and her father, an actor from Sulaymaniyah, Iraq.
+Her parents are Kurdish with her mother being from Afrin, Syria, and her father, an actor, being from Sulaymaniyah, Iraq.

 Career

 Acting

 While she was in ninth grade, she made her screen debut in the 2007 film adaptation of Jonas Hassen Khemiri's novel One Eye Red.

 Ahmad studied at Stockholm Academy of Dramatic Arts.
 She had a small part in For Better and Worse (2015) and also did some stage plays associated with Unga Klara.

 In 2017, she had her breakthrough role starring in Rojda Sekersöz's directorial debut, Beyond Dreams.
 Ahmad played Mirja, a young woman who returns from prison back to the suburbs where her seriously ill mother and criminal friends live.
 She garnered praise for her performance, and was awarded the Silver Leaf for Best Actress at the Duhok International Film Festival.
 She also earned a nomination for Guldbagge Award for Best Actress in a Leading Role.

 She played Agnes, a young violinist, in Mending Hugo's Heart (2017).
 She had a minor role in the French war film Girls of the Sun (2018).

 She gained recognition in 2019 for her roles in the Danish post-apocalyptic series The Rain and the Swedish crime drama Quicksand.
 She was again nominated for a Guldbagge for her performance as Maggie in Call Mom!
 (2019).

 Ahmad gained wider recognition in 2021 with her portrayal of Leya, the lead character in the Netflix original series Snabba Cash.
 In 2022, she was awarded a Shooting Star Award by European Film Promotion.
 In 2023, she appeared in the third season of Face to Face, a Danish crime drama series.
 Later that same year, she played the lead role in the Netflix series Who Is Erin Carter?, which premiered in August 2023.
 It was Ahmad's first major English-language role.